Academic - Director

 I hold a DPhil in Development Studies from Oxford (2011), an MSc (Distinction) in Forced Migration from Oxford’s Refugee Studies Centre (2007) and an MA (Distinction) in International Relations from Johns Hopkins SAIS (2005).

-University Lecturer in African Criminology
+Associate Professor in African Criminology

 I joined the African Studies Centre in October 2011.
 My time is divided between African Studies and the Centre for Criminology.
 For the African Studies MSc I convene the second term of the Core Course on Themes in African History and Social Sciences, and offer an option called Violence and Civilisation available both to African Studies and Criminology MSc students.